 “I have not failed 700 times.
 I have not failed once.
 I have succeeded in proving that those 700 ways will not work.
 When I have eliminated the ways that will not work, I will find the way that will work.”

 When you keep trying to solve the same core problem, the vast majority of your previous experience is immediately applicable.
 Fail to make a cake right?
 Make another cake and try something slightly different.
 Eventually you’ll have a delicious cake.
 But when you switch from one problem to another, or even one vertical to another, less of your experience is applicable.
-That multiplies the impact of failure because you bring little of that experience forward with you.
+If you screw up that cake and then try to make concrete, only a tiny bit of that cake experience is useful.
+This multiplies the impact of failure because you apply so little of that experience on your next endeavor.

 I know, because it happened to me.
 Back in 2011, I was working on OneTrueFan, a startup that used game mechanics to improve engagement on websites.
 Unfortunately, neither users nor publishers seemed interested in our solution.
 I still remember the lunch I had with my best friend and co-founder Todd where, despite the $80k in the bank, I told him, “I got nothing” and suggested we shut the company down.
 We ended up working on a social game for the next few months because, as it turned out, I didn’t really give a shit about audience engagement.